Skip to main content

 This section may contain up to two parts - the first is a bullet point about EBacc entry at this school, the second is a table that provides details about the subjects entered by pupils at this school.

-The EBacc entry bullet point describes the EBacc entry rate for the school in 2023.
-It is shown for every school where there were at least 11 pupils reaching the end of key stage 4 in 2023.
+The EBacc entry bullet point describes the EBacc entry rate for the school in 2024.
+It is shown for every school where there were at least 11 pupils reaching the end of key stage 4 in 2024.
 It may be followed by another sentence that details the subject cluster with the lowest rate of EBacc entry (if the entry rate for that cluster was below 75%).

 The entries figure represents the number of exam entries in a given subject rather than the number of pupils entered.
 Therefore, if a pupil was entered for the same qualification in two different exam seasons, this would count as 2 entries.
 Discounting has not been applied to this table and this includes entries that may not have counted in performance measures.
-Early entries were not included in 2021.

 For technical awards, any entries for a level 1 qualification may be grouped with those for the level 2 qualification in the same subject.
 Such figures will be represented as a single row where the ‘Qualification type’ is listed as ‘Level 1/2.’